Depersonalization-derealization disorder: History

 Psychodynamic theory formed the basis for the conceptualization of dissociation as a defense mechanism.
 Within this framework, depersonalization is understood as a defense against a variety of negative feelings, conflicts, or experiences.
 Sigmund Freud himself experienced fleeting derealization when visiting the Acropolis in person; having read about it for years and knowing it existed, seeing the real thing was overwhelming and proved difficult for him to perceive it as real.
 Freudian theory is the basis for the description of depersonalization as a dissociative reaction, placed within the category of psychoneurotic disorders, in the first two editions of the Diagnostic and Statistical Manual of Mental Disorders.

 It can be argued that because depersonalization and derealization are both impairments to one's ability to perceive reality, they are merely two facets of the same disorder.
-Depersonalization also differs from delusion in the sense that the patient is able to differentiate between reality and the symptoms they may experience.
+Depersonalization also differs from delusion in the sense that the patient can differentiate between reality and the symptoms they may experience.
 The ability to sense that something is unreal is maintained when experiencing symptoms of the disorder.
 The problem with properly defining depersonalization also lies within the understanding of what reality actually is.
-In order to comprehend the nature of reality we must incorporate all the subjective experiences throughout and thus the problem of obtaining an objective definition is brought about again.
+To comprehend the nature of reality we must incorporate all the subjective experiences throughout and thus the problem of obtaining an objective definition is brought about again.

 Society and culture

-Depersonalization derealization disorder has appeared in a variety of media.
-The director of the autobiographical documentary Tarnation, Jonathan Caouette, had depersonalization derealization disorder.
-The screenwriter for the 2007 film Numb had depersonalization derealization disorder, as does the film's protagonist played by Matthew Perry.
-Norwegian painter Edvard Munch's famous masterpiece The Scream may have been inspired by depersonalization derealization disorder.
-In Glen Hirshberg's novel The Snowman's Children, main female plot characters throughout the book had a condition that is revealed to be depersonalization derealization disorder.
-Suzanne Segal had an episode in her 20s that was diagnosed by several psychologists as depersonalization derealization disorder, though Segal herself interpreted it through the lens of Buddhism as a spiritual experience, commonly known as "Satori" or "Samadhi".
-The song "Is Happiness Just a Word?" by hip hop artist Vinnie Paz describes his struggle with depersonalization derealization disorder.
-Adam Duritz, of the band Counting Crows, has often spoken about his diagnosis of depersonalization derealization disorder.
+Depersonalization-derealization disorder has appeared in a variety of media.
+The director of the autobiographical documentary Tarnation, Jonathan Caouette, had depersonalization-derealization disorder.
+The screenwriter for the 2007 film Numb had depersonalization-derealization disorder, as does the film's protagonist played by Matthew Perry.
+Norwegian painter Edvard Munch's famous masterpiece The Scream may have been inspired by depersonalization-derealization disorder.
+In Glen Hirshberg's novel The Snowman's Children, main female plot characters throughout the book had a condition that is revealed to be depersonalization-derealization disorder.
+Suzanne Segal had an episode in her 20s that was diagnosed by several psychologists as depersonalization-derealization disorder, though Segal herself interpreted it through the lens of Buddhism as a spiritual experience, commonly known as "Satori" or "Samadhi".
+The song "Is Happiness Just a Word?" by hip hop artist Vinnie Paz describes his struggle with depersonalization-derealization disorder.
+Adam Duritz, of the band Counting Crows, has often spoken about his diagnosis of depersonalization-derealization disorder.